 Data Entry - With several projects running simultaneously, our team always has data to input and crunch, as well as web scraping activities to run.
 We are looking for interns to help us out with these projects.

-Apps - Lead a project in developing an app for one of a few projects in the works.
+Apps - Develop an app for one of a few projects in the works.

 Programming and IT